Herbert Gehrke: Life

 Herbert Ottokar Gehrke was born in Lichtenberg, a suburb of Berlin on the city's eastern side.
 His father was a telegraph worker who later became a local councillor at Köpenick, a short distance to the south.
 The boy attended junior school locally and a single-sex middle school at Neukölln nearby.
 He moved on to the Friedrich-Werdersche Senior School, but had to leave after a year in order to embark on an apprenticeship as a brick-layer.
 He managed to pass his School final exams (Abitur) three years later.
 At the same time he successfully qualified as a brick-layer while working on the construction of a police accommodation block in Köpenick.
 Over the next few years he worked as a freelance brick-layer, but his employment was punctuated by periods of unemployment and he also took other forms of building work, worked for the postal service and undertook factory work.

 Gehrke joined the Hitler Youth organisation in 1927, and in July 1928 he joined the Nazi Party.
 He performed various political leadership roles within the party locally, also serving at one stage as treasurer and as deputy section leader for Köpenick.
 At the start of 1929 he also joined the Sturmabteilung (SA) which operated as the Nazi Party's quasi-military wing.
 He was assigned to the SA's "Troop 37".
 In October 1930 he was promoted to the rank of " Scharführer" ("squadron leader"), and early in 1931 he was promoted again, becoming leader of the SA Troop in Köpenick.
 During this period he developed a close personal bond with Wilhelm Sander, at this time a leader within the SA (though Sander would be purged and murdered in 1934).

-Early in 1931 the so-called Stennes Revolt represented a violent split within the Sturmabteilung (SA).
+Early in 1931 the so-called Stennes Revolt represented a violent split within the (SA).
 Sander secured control over the local SA head office ("Gauhaus") with his SA people, and Gehrke was given leadership of SA "Storm Troop 37".
 In December 1931 this Storm Troop was uprated, becoming the "Standard 55" troop.
 Gehrke retained leadership of it.